 An Australian backstroke virtuoso who has dominated her events with such precision that she now owns the record books alongside her Olympic gold.

-Kaylee McKeown approaches the water with a calm intensity that belies the ferocity of her performances.
-Hailing from the Sunshine Coast, she emerged from the shadow of a family tragedy—the loss of her father to cancer—with a steely resolve.
-Her technique in the backstroke is a study in efficiency; a powerful kick married to a relentless underwater phase that often decides races before she surfaces.
-At the Tokyo Olympics, she announced her dominance by sweeping the 100m and 200m backstroke golds, a feat she stunningly repeated in Paris 2024, cementing a legacy of rare consistency.
-Between Games, she systematically dismantled the world records, holding the top times in the 50m, 100m, and 200m distances.
-McKeown doesn't just win; she redefines what's possible in the lanes she commands.
+Kaylee McKeown swept the 100m and 200m backstroke golds at the Tokyo Olympics, a feat she repeated in Paris 2024.
+Hailing from the Sunshine Coast, she emerged from a family tragedy—the loss of her father to cancer—with steely resolve.
+Her backstroke technique is a study in efficiency: a powerful kick married to a relentless underwater phase that often decides races before she surfaces.
+Between Games, she dismantled world records, holding the top times in the 50m, 100m, and 200m distances.
+McKeown does not just win.
+She redefines what is possible in the lanes she commands.

 1997–2012